Laura Nonye Hayes

 The audition, it was the audition for the arts school I attended in Connecticut, my mother suggested it.
 The Educational Center for the Arts in New Haven is, in my opinion, Connecticut’s version of New York City’s Fiorello H. LaGuardia High School.
 I remember feeling forced, and at the time, not understanding why I’d have to leave my boyfriend.
 I was upset, and promised myself that I would blow the audition on purpose.
 We were told to freestyle- all I know is the drums started playing and I blacked out.
 When I came back, my arms were bent, sharp, and open.
 My fingers flexed, pointing upward; my chest and face were to the sky and I was in releve’, or on my tippy toes.

 I decided then that I wanted to feel that feeling for the rest of my life.
-Before that, I thought the best feeling I could ever have, was the one I got from being around my boyfriend, until I met “my dance.”
+Before that, I thought the best feeling I could ever have was the one I got from being around my boyfriend, until I met “my dance.”
 No one can give you that feeling.
 It’s a within/universal/existence thing.
 It’s been like that ever since.
-I have slipped many a time; however, dance has always been first.
+I have slipped many times; however, dance has always been first.
 It is my heart beat.

 Q: I read a stat that reported 82% of African-American women, 77% of Hispanic women, and 62% of Caucasian women are obese or overweight and as a whole two-thirds of the US population (male and female combined) are overweight or obese.
 When you read these statistics, what feelings does it evoke in you?